brson/wasm-opt-rs/notes.md

 did nothing but call the C++ `main` function.

-There would be some minor wrinkles to this stategy, but this is the easy part of the project.
+There would be some minor wrinkles to this stategy, and it turns out that there is a much simpler way to use a C++ `main` function than calling it from Rust, but this is the easy part of the project.